 Garam masala in India is what we non-Indians think of as curry.
 It is a blend of spices that changes from state to state and kitchen to kitchen.
 In their all-purpose spice mix, Keralan cooks use fennel seeds and nutmeg with accents of star anise and mace.
 For non-Indians, the garam masala we are more familiar with comes from Northern India.
 It is built on coriander and cumin.
 Both masalas share cloves, black pepper, and cinnamon, all appreciated for their distinct flavor contributions.

 Roasting Spices is Magical

 What a joy to make your own spice blend!
 The smell of roasting spices is magical, and the flavor bump you get from the little bit of effort to make freshly ground masalas takes delicious dishes to the extraordinary.
-If you don’t have the time or inclination to make your own Kerala garam masala, the South Indian brands of Eastern, Melam, and Saras are worth hunting for.
+If you don’t have the time or inclination to make your own Kerala garam masala, the South Indian brands of, Melam, and Saras are worth hunting for.
 The more commonly found North Indian garam masala will give you a very good curry, but Kerala garam masala will infuse the essence of South India into your dishes.